COVID: Germany in lockdown lethargy | DW | 26.02.2021

 This is some of the lowest support seen for lockdowns since the first restrictions were brought in almost a year ago.

-"A lack of long-term perspectives has made people exhausted, especially in the winter months," psychologist Stephan Grünewald said.
-Grünewald is a member of the expert advisory council on the pandemic for the German state of North Rhine-Westphalia and is conducting research into the long-term effects of lockdowns on the population.
+"A lack of long-term perspectives has made people exhausted, especially in the winter months," said psychologist Stephan Grünewald, a member of the expert advisory council on the pandemic for the German state of North Rhine-Westphalia.
+He is conducting research into the long-term effects of lockdowns on the population.

 For some it now feels like we will be "stuck in lockdown forever," he believes.

-In the Netherlands, the introduction of a strict new curfew in January was met by riots in the streets, and similar scenes of violence have been seen on a smaller scale in several German cities, instigated by those who oppose coronavirus restrictions.
+In the Netherlands, the introduction of a strict new curfew in January was met by riots in the streets.
+Similar scenes of violence have been seen on a smaller scale in several German cities, instigated by those who oppose coronavirus restrictions.

-Stephan Grünewald told DW that, from his research, it is clear that lockdowns can lead to an "increase in frustration and aggression" across the population.
-And Rolf Van Dick pointed out that it is not necessarily extremists who turn violent, but rather ordinary citizens who are simply growing tired with restrictions.
+Grünewald told DW that, from his research, it's clear that lockdowns can lead to an "increase in frustration and aggression" across society.
+And Rolf van Dick pointed out that it's not necessarily extremists who turn violent, but rather ordinary citizens who are simply growing tired with restrictions.

 "The riots [in the Netherlands] mainly began with young people who were partying and then there were conflicts with the police.
 That can happen anywhere and escalate quickly, especially if alcohol is involved, without it having to be attributed to entrenched attitudes on the part of all those involved," van Dick said.

-But psychiatrist Grünewald believes that these groups may gain popularity once more in the conditions of an ongoing lockdown.
+But psychiatrist Grünewald believes these groups may gain popularity once again during a prolonged lockdown.

 "So far in the pandemic, coronavirus-deniers were held in check by the alarming death toll.
 But now with more vaccinations, conspiracy theorists and deniers can become powerful forces again," he explained.

-Practicing psychiatrist Jan Kalbitzer, who is an expert in stress medicine, believes that reconciliation with coronavirus deniers will be key going forward in building a united society in the next stage of the pandemic.
+Practicing psychiatrist Jan Kalbitzer, an expert in stress medicine, believes that reconciliation with coronavirus deniers will be key going forward to build a united society in the next stage of the pandemic.

 "The challenge is encouraging people back to reality, not simply telling them they are wrong," he explained.
 "We need to make sure that reality is more attractive."